 - incorporate proactive release as part of records management and business systems

-- consider, from creation , whether documents should be proactively released
+- consider, from the outset, whether documents should be proactively released

-- engaging with stakeholders to establish information release priorities (e.g. through community surveys, workshops and consultation processes)
+- engage with stakeholders to establish information release priorities (e.g. through community surveys, workshops and consultation processes)

 - analyse data collected from across the organisation on requests for information, to identify trends and documents that could be released proactively.

 The IPC would like to thank the Office of Finance and Services for the NSW Open Data Policy[iv] and the NSW Data and Information Custodianship Policy[v], which the IPC has drawn on for this fact sheet.

 Contact the Information and Privacy Commission NSW (IPC):